-Four persons, including a barrister and a solicitor, were today (Thursday) charged and brought to court by the ICAC for alleged conspiracy to pervert the course of public justice in relation to a corruption investigation.
+Four persons, appearing at Eastern Magistracy this (Friday) morning for alleged conspiracy to pervert the course of public justice in relation to a corruption investigation, had their case transferred to the District Court.

-The defendants are Kevin Barry Egan, 58, barrister-at-law; Andrew Lam Ping-cheung, 53, solicitor; Kanjanapas Chong Kwong Derek, also known as Wong Chong-kwong, 37, businessman; and Mandy Chui Man-si, 25, company director.
+Kevin Barry Egan, 58, barrister-at-law; Andrew Lam Ping-cheung, 53, solicitor; Kanjanapas Chong Kwong Derek, also known as Wong Chong-kwong, 37, businessman; and Mandy Chui Man-si, 25, company director, were earlier charged by the ICAC.